SAP-samples/teched2025-AD164/exercises/ex09/README.md

 1. Open the behavior definition ![ ](../images/adt_bdef.png)**`ZAD164_R_Travel_###`** in the _Project Explorer_ and start the adjustment.

-2. For the full enablement of the _create_, _update_, and _delete_ operations, as well as the draft handling, you need to do following adjustments:
+2. For the full enablement of the _create_, _update_, and _delete_ operations, as well as the draft handling, you need to do the following adjustments:

    - Add the full CUD operations: `Create`, `Update`, `Delete`, _Create-by-association_, etc...
    - Enable the draft handling for the _Travel_ BO, the _create-by-association_ operation, etc...